wadelau/wadelau.github.io/hanjst/hanjst-function-2.md

 ```html
 {include file="$innerTemplate"}
 ```
 This is an emulator for including templates in the current template.
 The parameter "file" is pointing to a variable of Hanjst or JavaScript.
+Usually, the contents will be organized in server-side and sent to client via HTTP requests.

 A simple example shows this process.